 What is a Tobin Tax?

 Tobin Tax is basically a tax that is levied on short term currency transactions in order to discourage the volatility and speculation.
 Tobin tax was first proposed by an American macroeconomist and a Nobel Laureate James Tobin.
-When the Bretton Woods exchange rate system collapsed, fixed exchange rates were replaced with volatile floating exchange rate.
-To reduce this volatility, a small tax was levied on every amount of currency exchanged into another.
-This is to discourage the short term speculation of the currencies.
+When the Bretton Woods exchange rate system collapsed, fixed exchange rates were replaced with a volatile floating exchange rate.
+For reducing this volatility, a small tax was levied on every amount of currency exchanged into another.
+It is to discourage the short term speculation of the currencies.
 This tax is to stop the destabilization of capital flows across the borders & manage exchange rate volatility.

-Tobin believed that several problems could be created for small countries because of the massive inflow and outflow of different currencies where they would have to increase the interest rates to keep their currency moving out of their country, but high-interest rates could affect the local economic activities.
-So, it could generate stability in currency markets which were suffering from disturbances due to the collapse of the Bretton Woods exchange rate.
-This tax was ignored for many years but people took interest in it during the Asian Financial crisis.
+Tobin believed that several problems could be created for small countries because of the massive inflow and outflow of different currencies where they would have to increase the interest rates to keep their currency moving out of their country.
+Still, high-interest rates could affect local economic activities.
+So, it could generate stability in currency markets, which were suffering from disturbances due to the collapse of the Bretton Woods exchange rate.
+This tax was ignored for many years, but people took an interest in it during the Asian Financial crisis.

 How Does it Work?